 - When your eligibility for financial aid is determined, the award is based on full-time enrollment, unless otherwise noted.
-Restrictions regarding the eligibility of funds for less than full-time enrollment are: If you drop below full-time status after the start of the semester or if you do not attend all the classes for which you are registered, you may be required to repay all or a portion of the aid you received. - If you enroll for less than half time (6 credit hours) in a semester, you will not be eligible for most types of financial aid. - Title IV aid cannot pay for a course which does not count toward the student's degree completion requirements. - The Ohio College Opportunity Grant (OCOG) award will be reduce proportionately if you are enrolled less than full-time per semester. - Federal Pell Grant awards will be reduced proportionately if you are enrolled less than full-time per semester. - If you borrow a Federal Direct Loan (Stafford or PLUS), you must enroll and attend a minimum of half time hours (6 credit hours) per semester to maintain eligibility. - Grant eligibility is restricted to students who have not yet earned a bachelor's degree. - Properly use funds awarded for educational expenses incurred at Mercy College. - If you receive additional funds not noted on your Financial Aid Offer, report them immediately to the Financial Aid Office. - If you are in a default status on any federal education loan or owe a refund on any federal grant received at a post-secondary institution, you will not have eligibility for further federal grant and loan funds. - You must demonstrate satisfactory academic progress, as defined by federal regulations, toward the completion of your degree. - Complete your program within 150% of the credit hours required for the program.
+Restrictions regarding the eligibility of funds for less than full-time enrollment are: If you drop below full-time status after the start of the semester or if you do not attend all the classes for which you are registered, you may be required to repay all or a portion of the aid you received. - Title IV aid cannot pay for a course which does not count toward the student's degree completion requirements. - If you borrow a Federal Direct Loan (Stafford or PLUS), you must enroll and attend a minimum of half-time hours (6 credit hours) per semester to maintain eligibility. - Properly use funds awarded for educational expenses incurred at Mercy College. - If you receive additional funds not noted on your Financial Aid Offer, report them immediately to the Financial Aid Office. - If you are in a default status on any federal education loan or owe a refund on any federal grant received at a post-secondary institution, you will not have eligibility for further federal grant and loan funds. - You must demonstrate satisfactory academic progress, as defined by federal regulations, toward the completion of your degree. - Complete your program within 150% of the credit hours required for the program.
 For example, if you are enrolled in a four-year program that requires 120 credit hours to complete, you will be allowed 180 attempted credit hours (or 150%) to complete the program.
-Maximum hours are determined by the degree requirements at stated in the College Catalog.

-• If you lose your federal financial aid eligibility by not maintaining satisfactory academic progress, you may appeal the decision.
+Maximum hours are determined by the degree requirements at stated in the College Catalog. - If you lose your federal financial aid eligibility by not maintaining satisfactory academic progress, you may appeal the decision.
 All appeals should be submitted to the Financial Aid Director.